sinashiry/Raspberrypi-Book/README.md

 ## About the Book
 The Book contains 13 chapters and has been tried to teach all reader need to know about Raspberry Pi world.
 It's the first, most complete and bestselling Raspberry Pi book in Iran that written in Persian.
 You can reveiw some pages of book from [here](http://164.138.18.205/DataBase/bookpdf/96/96504071.pdf).

-The authors of the book are Hosein Aalam shahi and Sina Shiri that published the 2nd edition of book on July 26, 2017.
+The authors of the book are Hossein Aalamshahi and Sina Shiri that published the 2nd edition of book on July 26, 2017.
 ## Instructions and Navigations